 - Negligent homicide

-- Severe or history of multiple drunk driving offenses
+- History of multiple drunk driving offenses

 - Multiple thefts